A-Rush-R/Adobe-Behaviour-Simulation-Challenge-Team-80/Experiments/ReadMe.md

 ## Contents

-This folder contains notebooks for the following tasks :-
+This folder contains notebooks(colab only) for the following tasks :-

 1. Captioning
     - [timesformer-gpt2-videocaptioning](timesformer-gpt2-videocaptioning.ipynb)